zonemaster/zonemaster/docs/internal/templates/specifications/tests/TestCaseIdentifierSpecification.md

 # Test Case Identifier Specification

-All test cases belong to one module and their names are based on that module’s name.
-The following modules are defined and available:
+All test cases belong to one specific test level and their names are based on that test level’s name.
+The following test levels are defined and available:

 * Address
 * Basic